 Cleaner Melting: No by-products of combustion means a cleaner melting environment and no associated products of combustion pollution control systems.

 Compact Installation: High melting rates can be obtained from small furnaces.
-A coreless furnace capable of melting 2,500 lbs./hr. of aluminum has a crucible measuring 3' in diameter by 6' in depth.
+A coreless furnace capable of melting 2,500 lbs./hr. of aluminum has a crucible measuring 3′ in diameter by 6′ in-depth.

-Reduced Refractory: The compact size in relation to melting rate means induction furnaces require much less refractory than fuel-fired units.
+Reduced Refractory: The compact size in relation to the melting rate means induction furnaces require much less refractory than fuel-fired units.

 Better Working Environment: Induction furnaces are much quieter than gas furnaces, arc furnaces, or cupolas.
 No combustion gas is present and waste heat is minimized.